Lepton Private Higgs and the discrete group \Sigma(81): Lepton magnetic moments

 \section{Lepton magnetic moments}

-In our model, the dominant new contribution to the magnetic moment of charged leptons comes from neutral Higgs exchange.
-In the Standard Model, the Higgs contributes to the anomalous magnetic moment $a_\al = \half(g_\al-2)$ of lepton $\al = e,\mu,\tau$ from the 1-loop diagram in Fig.~\ref{fig:magneticmoment}.
-For $m_H \gg m_\al$, this diagram yields the standard textbook result:
+In our model, the dominant new contribution to the magnetic moment of charged leptons comes from neutral Higgs exchange.\footnote{The contribution to the muon magnetic moment from charged Higgs exchange is unobservably small.
+This can be seen from the diagram for $\mu \to 3e$ given in Fig.~\ref{fig:muto3e} with the neutral Higgs line removed, a photon line attached to the charged scalar propagator, and the $e^\da$ replaced by $\mu^\da$.
+Then the diagram has the correct chirality for a magnetic coupling $\sim F_{\mu\nu}\mu \s^{\mu\nu}\bar\mu+h.c.$ and involves a factor of $(m_\nu)_{\mu e}$ in the numerator.} In the Standard Model, the Higgs contributes to the anomalous magnetic moment $a_\al = \half(g_\al-2)$ of lepton $\al = e,\mu,\tau$ from the 1-loop diagram in Fig.~\ref{fig:magneticmoment}.
+For $m_H \gg m_\al$, this diagram yields the standard textbook result \cite{book}:

 \\